 Spike combines the best of both email and instant messenger (plus a wealth of other useful productivity tools) together in a single app to ensure you can manage everything from your daily communications to your calendar.
 We’ve ditched the useless headers and footers, trashed the long and boring threads and created something more conversational.
 We call it Conversational Email, and it’s going to revolutionize the way you communicate with colleagues, clients, and your friends.

-?
 If you’re more an Android than an iPhone fan, don’t worry, we’ve got you covered.
 Check out our recommendations for the best Android apps to boost your productivity and leave all those iOS users in your wake!
-Don’t forget to check out the Spike blog for terrific tips & tricks, great guides, and amazing advice on all the topics important to you.

 Looking for missing passwords to your favorite apps and website is a huge waste of time, so a lot of people end up using the same password for all of their logins.
 Reusing your password is a huge security risk as a breach on one site will put all of your passwords at risk across all of your accounts online.
 When a password list is breached and put on the dark web, hackers will try to use those accounts across all the popular websites to breach your accounts.